Apply

 • If you have questions about the scholarship application process, contact the Office of Financial Aid.

-Submit an admission application to CU Boulder by January 15th.
+Submit an admission application (recommended by January 15 since the scholarship application is a multi-step process).
 Then see the CU Boulder Scholarship Application Information page and Step-by-Step Guide to the Scholarship Application for Prospective Undergraduate Students.
 Once you complete the general scholarship application, the system will automatically match you to scholarships for which you qualify.
 Select Norlin Scholars (if matched) and follow the instructions.

 Remember the following: